 - If your job requires constant shoulder use then surgery for a severe injury may be preferable.

-The aim of shoulder rehabilitation exercises is to restore full mobility to the joint, strengthen the muscles and restore full function.
-Mobility, stretching, strengthening and functional (sports specific) exercises are important.
+The aim of shoulder rehabilitation exercises is to restore full mobility to the joints strengthen the muscles and restore full function.
+Mobility, stretching, strengthening, and functional (sports specific) exercises are important.
 Exercises should always be done pain-free.

 - Namdari S, Baldwin K, Ahn A et al. Performance after rotator cuff tear and operative treatment: a case-control study of major league baseball pitchers.
 J Athl Train 2011;46(3):296–302.

 - Kuhn JE, Dunn WR, Sanders R et al. Effectiveness of physical therapy in treating atraumatic full-thickness rotator cuff tears: a multicenter prospective cohort study.
 J Shoulder Elbow Surg 2013;22(10):1371–9.